truongmanhsang/popcorn-api/README.md

 # Manual

-Checkout the [manual](https://popcorn-official.github.io/popcorn-api/) to find out more about this project.
+Checkout the [manual](https://popcorn-official.github.io/popcorn-api/manual/index.html) to find out more about this project.
+Or checkout the documentation for the API routes [here](http://docs.popcornofficial.apiary.io/#).

 # License